PSLmodels/OG-Core/docs/book/content/contributing/contributor_guide.md

 2. Create a new [branch](https://help.github.com/articles/github-glossary/#branch) on your local machine.
 Think of your branches as a way to organize your projects.
 If you want to work on this documentation, for example, create a separate branch for that work.
-If you want to change an element of the OG-Core model, create a different branch for that project:
+If you want to change an element of the `OG-Core` model, create a different branch for that project:
     ```
      OG-Core$ git checkout -b [new-branch-name]
     ```
-3. As you make changes, frequently check that your changes do not introduce bugs or degrade the accuracy of the OG-Core.
-To do this, run the following command from the command line from inside the OG-Core/ogcore directory:
+3. As you make changes, frequently check that your changes do not introduce bugs or degrade the accuracy of the `OG-Core`.
+To do this, run the following command from the command line from inside the `OG-Core/ogcore` directory:
     ```
      OG-Core/ogcore$  pytest
     ```
-   Note that running this full suite of tests may take close to 24 hours (depending on your hardware).
+   Note that running this full suite of tests may take more than 6 hours (depending on your hardware).
 To run the subset of tests that run on each pull request (and take about 40 minutes), use  `pytest -m "not local"`.
 If the tests do not pass, try to fix the issue by using the information provided by the error message.
 If this isn't possible or doesn't work, the core maintainers are here to help via a [GitHub Issue](https://github.com/PSLmodels/OG-Core/issues).

 4. Now you're ready to [commit](https://help.github.com/articles/github-glossary/#commit) your changes to your local repo using the code below.
 The first line of code tells `Git` to track a file.
-Use "git status" to find all the files you've edited, and "git add" each of the files that you'd like `Git` to track.
+Use the `git status` command to find all the files you have edited, and `git add` command to add each of the files that you would like `Git` to track.
 As a rule, do not add large files.
 If you'd like to add a file that is larger than 25 MB, please contact the other contributors and ask how to proceed.
-The second line of code commits your changes to your local repo and allows you to create a commit message; this should be a short description of your changes.
+The second line of code commits your changes to your local repo and allows you to create a commit message.
+This should be a short description of your changes.

    *Tip*: Committing often is a good idea as `Git` keeps a record of your changes.
 This means that you can always revert to a previous version of your work if you need to.
 Do this to commit:
     ```